 - try to create a user with a username that will allow you to be logged in as

-ECB is an encryption mode in which the message is splitted into blocks of X bytes length and each block is encrypted separetely using a key.
+ECB is an encryption mode in which the message is split into blocks of X bytes length and each block is encrypted separately using a key.

 The following schema (source: Wikipedia) explains this method:

 During the decryption, the reverse operation is used.
 Using ECB has multiple security implications:

 - Blocks from encrypted message can be removed without disturbing the decryption process.